deckhouse/virtualization/docs/USER_GUIDE.md

    EOF
    ```

+   How to create a virtual machine image from an external source in the web interface:

+   - Go to the "Projects" tab and select the desired project.
+   - Go to the "Virtualization" -> "Disk Images" section.
+   - Click "Create Image".
+   - Select "Download data via link (HTTP)" from the list.
+   - In the form that opens, enter `ubuntu` in the "Image Name" field.
+   - Select `ContainerRegistry` in the "Storage" field.
+   - In the "URL" field, paste `https://cloud-images.ubuntu.com/noble/current/noble-server-cloudimg-amd64.img>`.
+   - Click the "Create" button.
+   - The image status is displayed at the top left, under the image name.

 1. Create a virtual machine disk from the image created in the previous step (Caution: Make sure that the default StorageClass is present on the system before creating it):

    ```yaml